klatorre/-Postman-JSON-Exports/README.md

 # -Postman-JSON-Exports
 This repository features the my Postman JSON exports of 4 Collections which exhibit GET and POST endpoint requests and test for 4 different API: Giant Bomb, Postman Echo, Twitter, and Yelp.
-It also includes the Twitter API Environment for the account @KennyTests.